Eligibility and Application Components

 This program is not open to students pursuing professional degrees in medicine, dentistry, veterinary medicine, business management, or law.

-We are accepting applications for our 2025-2026 cohort starting in the fall quarter of 2025.
-The application deadline is July 31.
 If you have any questions, please email Juan Cervantes at jmcervantes@ucdavis.edu or mcnair@ucdavis.edu.